npernat/iNat_plantNet_workflow/README.md

 To access the PlantNet API via the `PlantNet` package, you need an API key, which you can obtain at [PlantNet Usage](https://my.PlantNet.org/usage).
 Without a key, it is not possible to run the code.
 We also adapted the `identify()` command to loop over all image URLs.
 The result is a list of lists that needs to be converted into a dataframe.
 At this step, it is advisable to write the dataframe as a backup.

+ You also may experience trouble in installing the `plantnet package` via devtools.
+We solved the problems via re-installing the packages `devtools` and `R.Utils`.

 ##### Step 3: Preparing the data